Grants are made generally to organizations that are

 The Foundation responds more favorably to grant

-proposals coming from the States of New York, California and
+proposals coming from organizations in Southern California and Colorado.

 With rare exception, the Foundation does not